EgoEnv: Human-centric environment representations from egocentric video: Introduction

 Despite its importance, there has been only limited work on learning human-centric environment representations.
-Current video understanding approaches segment a video into short-clips (1-2s long) and then aggregate clip features using additional modules (e.g., recurrent, graph or transformer-based networks) for tasks like action forecasting~\cite{furnari2019would,ego4d,nagarajan2020egotopo,girdhar2021anticipative}, temporal action localization~\cite{zhang2020learning,lin2019bmn,liu2021context,zhao2021video}, episodic memory~\cite{ego4d,datta2022emqa}, and movie understanding~\cite{wu2021towards}.
-Critically, the clip features encode only what is immediately visible in a short time window.
-Aggregating clip features over time is therefore insufficient to capture the spatial relationships between the camera-wearer and the environment (as needed to answer, e.g., where is the camera-wearer physically located? what objects are within reach?).
-Alternatively, approaches that use explicit pose information (e.g., from SLAM) are either limited to reasoning about camera-wearer locomotion for short-term forecasting~\cite{park2016egocentric,rhinehart2017first,guan2020generative} or use pose as a means to learn global, environment-level affordances by propagating labels over space~\cite{rhinehart2016learning} or topological graph structures~\cite{nagarajan2020egotopo} --- they do not learn representations that link the camera-wearer's observations at a particular time to their underlying environment.
+Current video models segment a video into short clips (1-2s long) and then aggregate clip features over time (e.g., with recurrent, graph or transformer-based networks) for tasks like action forecasting~\cite{furnari2019would,grauman2022ego4d,nagarajan2020egotopo,girdhar2021anticipative}, temporal action localization~\cite{zhang2020learning,lin2019bmn,liu2021context,zhao2021video}, episodic memory~\cite{grauman2022ego4d,datta2022emqa}, and movie understanding~\cite{wu2021towards}.
+Critically, the clip features encode what is immediately visible in a short time window, and their aggregation over \emph{time} does not equate to linking them in \emph{physical space}.
+Other approaches use explicit camera pose information (e.g., from SLAM) to localize the camera-wearer, but not its relation to surrounding objects (e.g., forecasting~\cite{park2016egocentric,rhinehart2017first,guan2020generative}) or to group activities by location, but do not learn representations for agent video (e.g., affordance prediction~\cite{rhinehart2016learning,nagarajan2020egotopo}).

-To address these shortcomings, we propose environment-aware video representations that encode the surrounding physical space.
-Specifically, we define the \emph{local environment state} at each time-step of an egocentric video as the set of objects in front, to the left, right, and behind the camera-wearer.
-First, we use this state as supervision to train a transformer-based video encoder model that aggregates visual (RGB) and odometry (pose) information across a video to build an \emph{environment memory}; then we query it to predict the local state at any point in the video To do well, the model must link visual observations based on their pose to reason about the collective environment.
-Moreover, it cannot merely maintain a record of objects seen --- it must encode features that are predictive of the local state, which requires anticipating the camera-wearer's (potentially unseen) surroundings.
-See \reffig{fig:concept}.
-Once trained, given an observation and its pose from a new video, our model produces an auxiliary ``environment feature'' to complement existing video clip features.
+To address these shortcomings, we propose to learn environment-aware video representations that encode the surrounding physical space.
+Specifically, we define the \emph{local environment state} at each time-step of an egocentric video as the set of objects (and their rough distance) in front, to the left, right, and behind the camera-wearer.
+See \reffig{fig:local_state}.
+We use this state as supervision to train a transformer-based video encoder model that aggregates visual information across a video to build an \emph{environment memory}, which can be queried to predict the local state at any point in the video.